-Four Italian Christmas Words/Phrases
+Four Italian Christmas Words/Phrases to Learn

 Buon Natale (Pronounced: bwohn nah-tah-leh)

-You know I had to start with this one, it’s probably the most important Christmas phrase of them all.
-If you translate it directly, it means Good Christmas, but in Italy it’s used in place of Merry Christmas!
-As you can probably imagine, this Christmas Greeting can be heard everywhere in the weeks leading up to Christmas.
+I had to start with this one because it’s probably the most important Christmas phrase of all.
+If translated directly, it means “Good Christmas,” but in Italy, it’s used instead of “Merry Christmas.”
+As you can imagine, this Christmas greeting can be heard everywhere in the weeks leading up to the holiday.

 Presepe (Pronounced: preh-seh-peh)

-Panetone (Pronounced: pan-eh-toe-neh)
+Panettone (Pronounced: pan-eh-toe-neh)

 Stella di Natale (Pronounced: steh-la dee nah-tah-leh)

-Wishing you all a wonderful Holiday Season!
+Wishing you all a wonderful holiday season!
 Buon Natale!